July 23-25, 2010

 Cape Fear Blues Jam every week!

-healthy dose of blues music awaits you every Tuesday at The Rusty Nail,
+admission!
+A healthy dose of blues music awaits you at The

-area's hardest-working blues musicians.
+musicians.
 Music after 8 pm.
-Call The Nail
+Free parking.
+Plenty of seats.
+Call

 Cape Fear Blues Jam